Ṣifāt Lāzimah (Permanent Characteristics) in Tajweed: Complete Guide

 Spend 10 minutes daily: 2 min warm-up with throat checks, 3 min focusing on one sifat, 3 min practicing minimal pairs, 2 min applying to short phrases.
 Record yourself every 3 days to track progress and identify areas for improvement.

-Ready to Master Permanent Characteristics with Expert Guidance?
+Ready to Master Permanent Characteristics with Experienced Guidance?

 Start Learning Tajweed Today